jacobemcken/jacobemcken.github.io/_posts/2004-06-30-new-monitor-for-my-desktop.markdown

   content: "Hi, \r\n\r\n   Do you know any Linux driver available for Samsung SnycMaster
     172X LCD monitor?\r\n\r\n  Thanks in advance.\r\n\r\nYanming"
 ---
-<p>Finnaly I pulled myself together and found a TFT monitor.
+Finnaly I pulled myself together and found a TFT monitor.
 I have looked on severel but I ended up buying a Samsung 172X because it think it was the best preforming and looking monitor I could find for the price.
-The Samsung 710T was also a candidate with slightly better specs but it looked ugly <abbr title="In My Opinion">IMO<&#47;abbr>.</p>
+The Samsung 710T was also a candidate with slightly better specs but it looked ugly <abbr title="In My Opinion">IMO</abbr>.

-<p>My new TFT monitor is to replace my old CRT Samsung SyncMaster 959NF which still works.
-But it is quite big and after the last netparty I attended it got a scratch :-(</p>
+My new TFT monitor is to replace my old CRT Samsung SyncMaster 959NF which still works.
+But it is quite big and after the last netparty I attended it got a scratch :-(

-<p>I'm looking forward to friday where it should arrive :-D</p>
+I'm looking forward to friday where it should arrive :-D